 And that credit score spread could cost you, either by bumping up your interest rate or preventing you from obtaining credit altogether.

 For example, TransUnion may know about a recent late payment, while Experian and Equifax could be in the dark.
 The opposite can also be true, with one of the three bureaus missing a positive piece of credit history, thereby suppressing your credit score.

 So knowing only one credit score won’t do you much good, especially if the bank or creditor pulls your credit using one of the other two.

 Credit Scores are Different for Three Main Reasons

-As you can see from the illustration above, these 3 credit scores are only a mere five points apart.
-While this can be the case sometimes, there are many scenarios when you may see a spread of 50 points or more between credit scores.
+As you can see from the illustration above, these 3 credit scores are anywhere from 20 to 40 points apart.
+While this can be the case sometimes, there are many scenarios when you may see a spread of 50-100 points or more between credit scores.

 So imagine a borrower that has a 750 credit score with Equifax, a 680 credit score with Experian, and a 700 credit score with TransUnion.
 If the lender relies on the mid-score, they will really only consider the 700 score when determining whether or not to lend to you.

 That could mean a higher interest rate or even failure to qualify, so be sure to keep tabs on all 3 credit scores to avoid any unwelcome surprises!

 Of course, there is the possibility that all 3 of your credit scores will show very little divergence as well, but you won’t want to leave that up to chance.

 First, the credit bureaus mentioned above receive data from your creditors at different times of the month.